 The story dates back to 1930s USA where hemp was once extensively used to make paper, essential oils, furniture, construction material, fodder ,clothes and also used for recreational purposes and so much more.
 It is believed that since this one “billion dollar plant”, which could be easily grown in abundance and was so inexpensive, could pose a huge threat to the growing liquor, timber and, the then newly founded, synthetic and plastic industries.
 A theory suggests that the fact that corporate industries had a lot to lose from hemp competition, and hence motivated the media to encourage the propaganda around the ‘reefer madness hysteria’, and utilized their influence to lobby for the banning of marijuana.

-Many supporters of hemp argue why the act is still prevalent (or not amended), especially after we now know of its many science backed benefits today.
-Marijuana is proven to be useful as a less expensive cancer treating drug, has depression reducing and pain killing properties along with being a lot less harmful than alcohol or tobacco.
+Many supporters of hemp argue why the act is still prevalent (or not amended)and why is ganja illegal in India, especially after we now know of its many science backed benefits today.
+Marijuana is still banned in India despite it is proven to be useful as a less expensive cancer treating drug, has depression reducing and pain killing properties along with being a lot less harmful than alcohol or tobacco.

-One of the most prominent reasons for not uplifting the ban allegedly is the amount of revenue earned by the govt. via letting the liquor and tobacco companies run their business in our country.
+One of the most prominent reasons as to why marijuana is banned in India and the ban is not uplifted allegedly is the amount of revenue earned by the govt. via letting the liquor and tobacco companies run their business in our country.
 This cartel exercises its influence to not let a safer and cheaper competition enter the market for they are bound to lose.
 In addition, government tax on weed is bound to generate nominal revenue as it is way cheaper than alcohol.